Mitigation Research

 What is the bottom line, and what are the next steps?

 Given the trend of increased electricity demand, the large source of emissions from the U.S. grid, and the potential technological and strategy spillover to other countries, we believe that decarbonizing and modernizing the U.S. grid must be a philanthropic priority.
+As a result, we recommend that philanthropists fund organizations working to address the challenges and barriers outlined in this report and consider grants aligned with the strategies we have laid out.

-This report was last updated in November 2025.
+This report was last updated in March 2026.

 This is a non-partisan analysis (study or research) and is provided for educational purposes.